Rook (bird): Distribution and habitat

 Western rooks are resident in Ireland, Britain and much of north and central Europe but vagrant to Iceland and parts of Scandinavia, where they typically live south of 60° latitude.
 They are found in habitats that common ravens dislike, choosing open agricultural areas with pasture or arable land, as long as there are suitable tall trees for breeding.
 They generally avoid forests, swamps, marshes, heaths and moorland.
 They are in general lowland birds, with most rookeries found below 120 m, but where suitable feeding habitat exists, they may breed at 300 m or even higher.
 Rooks are often associated with human settlements, nesting near farms, villages and open towns, but not in large, heavily built-up areas.
 The eastern subspecies in Asia differs in being slightly smaller on average, and having a somewhat more fully feathered face.
 In the north of its range the species has a tendency to move south during autumn, and more southern populations are apt to range sporadically.

 The species has been introduced into New Zealand, with several hundred birds being released there from 1862 to 1874.
-Although their range is very localized, the species is now regarded as an invasive pest and is the subject of active control by many local councils.
+Although their range is very localised, the species is now regarded as an invasive pest and is the subject of active control by many local councils.
 This has wiped out the larger breeding colonies in New Zealand, and the remaining small groups have become more wary.